Logo_Color

 The logic is real.
 The questions below are worth answering before the decision is made.

 Extending an existing ServiceNow investment is a legitimate procurement strategy, and for large organisations with complex technology estates, platform consolidation has real value.
-The case for extending to SPM is strongest when: your portfolio management model is built around Agile and DevOps delivery, you have the internal technical capacity to configure and maintain SPM, you have access to a ServiceNow SI partner, and your governance requirements do not specifically demand MoP, IPA or Green Book alignment out of the box.
+The case for extending to SPM is strongest when: your portfolio management model is built around Agile and DevOps delivery, you have the internal technical capacity to configure and maintain SPM, you have access to a ServiceNow SI partner, and your governance requirements do not specifically demand alignment to the Government Programme and Project Data Standard for compliance, HMT Green and Teal Book guidance or best practice P3M frameworks such as MoP, out of the box.

 Before committing to the extend argument, the following questions are worth working through with your ServiceNow account team:

-• Does the SPM portfolio model natively align to MoP, the IPA Project Routemap and HMT Green Book benefits assessment or would that require custom development by a ServiceNow SI?
+• Does the SPM portfolio model natively align to mandatory compliance requirements such as the Government Programme and Project Data Standard, as well as frameworks and guidance such as MoP, Green and Teal Books or would that require custom development by a ServiceNow SI?

 • What is the fully loaded cost of SPM implementation, including SI fees, customisation, data migration and ongoing platform management, not just the module licence cost?